The Science Of Rubs

 When chefs speak of seasoning a dish, they are usually not referring to adding herbs and spices.
 They are usually talking about salt and pepper.
 Period.
 And most chefs think that these two basic additives are absolutely positively essential.
 Salt is an excellent flavor enhancer because it actually opens up your taste buds and this really wakes up the flavor of meat and vegetables.
 It also helps meat retain water.
 If your diet requires low salt, go easy on it, but if you can handle a little, don't skip a little "Dalmatian rub", just plain salt and pepper, on almost anything.
 Click here to read more about salt and the different types of salt.

 When the rest of us speak of seasoning, we usually mean salt and pepper and all the other flavorings.
-Spice blends, commonly called dry rubs, and wet rubs, which are spice blends mixed with oil are a great way to amp it up to 11.
-Pesto is a classic wet rub.
+Spice blends, commonly called dry rubs, and wet rubs, which are spice blends mixed with water or oil are a great way to amp it up to 11.
+Pesto is a classic wet rub made with an oil base.

 Dry rubs are a mix of spices and dried herbs and they are rubbed into the meat before cooking.
 They come in a wide range of flavors.
 There are barbecue rubs, chili powder (yes chili powder is a spice blend), curries, jerk seasoning, sate, Old Bay, and many more.
 Find some rub recipes you like, make a big batch, and put them in a large spice shaker with a lid.
 If it clumps or cakes, you can do what waitresses in diners have been doing forever: Dry some rice in the oven or a pan and add it to the jar to absorb the moisture.